 Credit for all such returns will be issued at the invoiced amount specified on the RMA.
 If a valid RMA number is not included with the return, Pearson will regard the return as non-compliant and ineligible for credit.

 Purchaser's account will be charged a 2% returns restocking fee based on the returns value of Pearson Higher Education physical products.
 The restocking fee shall not apply to products that are rejected and returned to Pearson in accordance with Section 9 “Rejection” or Section 11 “Recalls” of the Pearson Education Physical Product Standard Terms and Conditions.

-Purchaser assumes, and shall bear and pay, all risks and expenses of returning any such Merchandise.
+Purchaser assumes, and shall bear and pay, all risks and expenses of returning any such Pearson Products.
 Returns freight charges are the Purchaser’s responsibility unless the product has been officially recalled by Pearson.

 Damaged Titles Received by Purchaser

 Titles damaged in transit to Purchaser by a Pearson selected carrier must be reported immediately to Pearson Higher Education Customer Service so that a claim can be filed.